seung-lab/connected-components-3d/README.md

 connectivity = 6 # only 4,8 (2D) and 26, 18, and 6 (3D) are allowed
 labels_out = cc3d.connected_components(labels_in, connectivity=connectivity)

+# If you're working with continuously valued images like microscopy
+# images you can use cc3d to perform a very rough segmentation.
+# If delta = 0, standard high speed processing.
+If delta > 0, then
+# neighbor voxel values <= delta are considered the same component.
+# The algorithm can be 2-10x slower though.
+labels_out = cc3d.connected_components(labels_in, delta=10)

 # You can extract the number of labels (which is also the maximum
 # label value) like so: